smartfog/fogflow/doc/en/source/api.rst

 APIs of FogFlow Broker
 ===============================

-Create and update a context entity
+Create/update context
 -----------------------------------------------

+.. note:: It is the same API to create or update a context entity.
+    For a context update, if there is no existing entity, a new entity will be created.

 **POST /ngsi10/updateContext**